USS REPOSE

 Underwood is a familiar name also to Americans.
 Horace Underwood had a brother named John.
 John T. Underwood was one of the pioneers of American typewriter industry and Underwood typewriters were dominant desktop machines until 1960, as Dell computers are these days.

 When American troops came to Korea in 1945, they came with two different types of rifles.
 One was the M1 Garand (heavy) for combat purposes, and the other was the M1 carbine (light) for patrol purposes.
 Koreans call thoses M1 carbines simply carbine guns.
 In 1946, the Korean police received a bulk of carbines from Americans.
 The Korean army then received many more.
 Those carbines are still used by some Korean reserve forces.
-They look like this.

 When I was in Mexico in 1995, I noticed a Mexican police guard carrying one of the carbines.
 I asked him what his rifle was.
 He did not understand my English, but he knew what I wanted to talk about, and said "Em Uno" meaning M1.
 I took this photo of this man and his "em uno" carbine.

-I had a strong Christian background before coming to the
+- I had a strong Christian background

-United States.
-My car's license plate carries the name
+before coming to the United States.
+My car's license plate

-Christian background allowed me to have a better understanding
+my Christian background allowed me to have a better understanding

 of the United States.